-In release 6.3.1 the number of possible 802.1X users is 2K per system, not to exceed 1K per module or stackable unit.
-This number is a total number of users that applies to all authenticated clients, such as AVLAN and 802.1X supplicants or non-supplicants.
+The number of possible 802.1X users is 2K per system, not to exceed 1K per module.
+This number is a total number of users that applies to all authenticated clients, such as 802.1X supplicants or non-supplicants.
 In addition the use of all authentication methods and Learned Port Security (LPS) on the same port is supported.

-Release 6.3.1 added the capability to classify both supplicant and non-supplicant devices using non-supplicant device classification policies.
+This release also supports the capability to classify both supplicant and non-supplicant devices using nonsupplicant device classification policies.
 As a result, MAC authentication is now applicable to both supplicant and non-supplicant devices.